snaggedagge/java-development/bathtub/README.md

 * If can take about 1900 L of water (about 1600L used for ~6 people)
 * Room for 8 - 10 people
-* Heats up in about 1600L water in 3 hours from approximately 6 - 10 degrees to 37
+* Heats up 1600L water in 3 - 3½ hours from approximately 6 - 10 degrees to 37

 ###  Realworld result
 Some modifications has been made since this picture, like proper exhaust and a really sporty spoiler to put dry things away on.